Aseelaldallal/FactorialCalculator/README.md

 We basically copy over whatever is in app/build into new nginx container.

 By adding EXPOSE 3000, Elastic Beanstalk knows to use 3000 as a port for incoming traffic.

+## Deploying to AWS

+Our Elastic beanstalk (EB) instance will contain our four containers.
+We will use AWS Elastic cache (EC) for redis, and AWS Relation Database Services (RDS) for postgres.
+By default, Elastic Beanstalk doesn't talk to RDS or EC, but we need the containers in EB to communicate with Redis and Postgres.
+We get them to communicate by creating a new security group that says 'Let any traffic access this instance if it belongs to this security group'.
+We'll add EB, RDS, EC to this security group.

+1. Create Dockerrun.aws.json -> Tell Elastic Beanstalk where to pull our images from (Docker Hub), what resources to allocate to each one, how to set up port mappings and some associated information.
+2. Create EB Environment (Sign in to AWS, choose Elastic Beanstalk Service, Create Application)
+3. Create RDS instance
+4. Create EC instance
+5. Create security group with rule 'Let any traffic access this instance if it belongs to this security group'.
+6. Apply new security group to EB, RDS, EC
+7. Add AWS_ACCESS_KEY, AWS_SECRET_KEY to travis
+8. Add deploy script to travis.yml